MicrosoftDocs/OData-docs/Odata-docs/webapi/model-builder-revisions-capabilities.md

 ```

-To add revisions to an entity set for example. use the code below:
+To add revisions to an entity set for example, use the code below:

 ```csharp
 var builder = new ODataConventionModelBuilder();